This is the multi-page printable view of this section. Click here to print.

 Table 7: Scheduled Report

-Now that you have completed all of the steps above you must now raise a request via the Samurai MDR application.
+Now that you have completed all of the steps above you must now submit a ticket via the Samurai MDR portal.
 Add the following information (created from the steps above) within your request:

 Submit the ticket and you will hear back from us when onboarding is complete.